2026 MNRL Club Series

 Aids: Auto Clutch, Blip, Lift are the only rF2 global aids available

-Fuel: 1x (noted in driver briefings)
+Fuel: 1x except specific, longer events (noted in driver briefings)

 Weather: Live